User Guide

 Tests Menu

-The Test Menu shows all tests that you have defined - across all Projects and Resource Sets.
+The Test Menu shows all tests that you have defined.
 You can also filter the view according to Projects and Resource Sets, and sort the tests in different ways.

 “alt attribute”